GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/java/README.md

 2. In the Monitoring navigation pane, click  Alerting.
 3. Click Edit notification channels.
 4. In the Slack section, click Add new.
 This brings you to the Slack sign-in page:
-&nbsp;&nbsp; a.
-Select your Slack workspace.
+   *  Select your Slack workspace.
-&nbsp;&nbsp; b.
-Click Allow to enable Google Cloud Monitoring access to your Slack workspace.
+   * Click Allow to enable Google Cloud Monitoring access to your Slack workspace.
 This action takes you back to the Monitoring configuration page for your notification channel.
-&nbsp;&nbsp; c.
-Enter the name of the Slack channel you want to use for notifications.
+   * Enter the name of the Slack channel you want to use for notifications.
-&nbsp;&nbsp; d.
-Enter a display name for the notification channel.
+   * Enter a display name for the notification channel.
 5. In your Slack workspace:
-&nbsp;&nbsp; a.
-Invite the Monitoring app to the channel by sending the following message in the channel:
+   * Invite the Monitoring app to the channel by sending the following message in the channel:
-&nbsp;&nbsp; b.  `/invite @Google Cloud Monitoring` &nbsp;&nbsp; c.
-Be sure you invite the Monitoring app to the channel you specified when creating the notification channel in Monitoring.
+   * `/invite @Google Cloud Monitoring`
+   * Be sure you invite the Monitoring app to the channel you specified when creating the notification channel in Monitoring.

 ##### Configuring Alerting Policy
 1. In the Alerting section, click on Policies.